-If you have been left to pay the price for someone else’s negligence in starting an electrical fire, Cullan & Cullan is here to fight for you.
+If you have been injured including burn injuries or brain injuries from someone else’s negligence in starting an electrical fire, Cullan & Cullan is here to fight for you.
 Our experienced legal team comprises attorneys who hold degrees in medicine, anatomy, and engineering.
 This unique combination of skills has resulted in the recovery of over $350 million in compensation for our clients, as well as numerous industry awards and accolades.
-To date, we have helped thousands of clients find justice.
+To date, we have helped thousands of injured clients find justice.

-Contact us online for a free consultation with a Phoenix electrical fire attorney.
+Contact us online for a free consultation with a Phoenix burn injury attorney.